OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:8

-And again He stooped down and wrote on the ground.
+Once more, He stooped down and wrote on the ground.

 ## John 8:9